SpaceMonkeyForever/openbook-cranker/README.md

                        // every market.
   INTERVAL             // Sleep interval, in ms, between each loop.
 Default is
                        // 1000 ms
+  MARKETS_FILE         // Specify the full path to an alternate markets.json
+                       // file.
+Default is '../markets.json'.
+This option will
+                       // let you run multiple instances with different
+                       // settings for the markets. e.g. bump with "high fees"
+                       // or "medium fees" or other markets not included in the
+                       // default markets.json file.
   MAX_TX_INSTRUCTIONS  // Max number of instructions for each transaction.
                        // Default is 1.
   MAX_UNIQUE_ACCOUNTS  // Max number of unique accounts to process in each